Disney regains some magic with better-than-expected streaming results – KION546

 Disney+ regained some of its magic on Wednesday with subscriber totals that exceeded Wall Street’s expectations.

 The streaming service now has 129.8 million subscribers, a gain of nearly 12 million in the company’s fiscal first quarter.
-Those results beat Wall Street’s expectations and were a rebound for the media company after a sluggish fourth quarter that had Disney+ gaining only 2 million subscribers.
+Those results beat expectations and were a rebound for the media company after a sluggish fourth quarter in which Disney+ gained only 2 million subscribers.

 The positive results sent shares up as much as 9% in early after-hours trading.